mithubindia/vmenu/guides/nvidia.md

 ```
 reboot
 ```
-After Virtuliservmenu has rebooted, we continue with the installation.
+After Virtuliser has rebooted, we continue with the installation.
 We execute:
 ```
 /opt/nvidia/NVIDIA-Linux-x86_64-525.116.03.run --no-questions --ui=none
 ```